MohamedSabthar/Lip-synchronization-model-for-the-Tamil-language/README.md

 <div align="justify">
 <p>
  Our model predicts 3D face animation for a given Tamil audio speech with considering the coarticulation effects.
 Our model achieved a Root Mean Square Error of 0.0648 in our test data split and achieved an 83% of overall subjective accuracy.
-Further, the Turing test confirmed that participants were unable to distinguish our predicted animation from the ground.
+Further, the Turing test confirmed that participants were unable to distinguish our predicted animation from the ground truth.
 </p>

 ### Results